Announcements

 Wu, S., Tandoc, E. C. y Salmon, C. T. (2019).
 When Journalism and Automation Intersect: Assessing the Influence of the Technological Field on Contemporary Newsrooms.
 Journalism Practice, v.
 13(10), 1238–1254.

-With the aim of encouraging a thorough, varied and interdisciplinary analysis of the described media reality, this CFP is a call to researchers in this field to present their work relating to different areas, paying special attention to the subthemes indicated below:
+With the aim of promoting a exhaustive, varied and interdisciplinary analysis of the described media landscape, this CFP invites researchers in the field to present their work focusing on various areas, with particular attention to the subtopics outlined below:

-• Applications of AI in journalistic genres and formats
+• AI applications in journalistic genres and formats

-• The impact of AI in the processes and routines of newsrooms and professionals
+• Impact of AI on the processes and routines of newsrooms and professionals

 • Specific uses of robotics applied to language

-• New tools for audiovisual and sound production
+• New tools for audiovisual and audio production

 • The impact of algorithms on communication and audiences